antonin-a/ecs-lifecycle-terraform-orchestration/README.md

 ## Limitations
 - ECS creation should be performed on the same AZ as existing EVS (you can't create an ECS on AZa with EVS on AZb)
-- Data disk are not automatically mounted at OS (you can use a user-data script)